lifs-tools/LipidXte2/core_app/doc/workflow.md

 ### General Functionality:

-1. Prepares Reference Data:
+1. Intialization:
    1. Creates a referenceFAIMap if needed, likely used for reference FAI values.

-1. Iterates through Species and Fractions:
+1. Data iteration and Fraction Splitting:
    1. Loops through input species and their fractions.
    1. Processes symmetric and non-symmetric cases differently.
    1. Identifies relevant information (mass, class, etc.).
-   1. Creates EstSample objects for each combination of species, fraction, and NCE.
+   1. Creates `EstSample` objects for each combination of species, fraction, and NCE.
    1. Retrieves theoretical intensities for CO2 and FA fragments from the Master Database.
    1. Applies TX CF if required.
    1. Calculates CO2 to FA fragment intensity ratios.

-1. Estimates FA-Isomers and Updates Correction Factors: **<is FA isomer correct here?>**
+1. Sample Estimation:
    1. Performs initial FA isomer estimation.
    1. Updates correction factors based on calculations by using polynomial data.
    1. Handles cases with multiple fragments (for sn-1 and sn-2 FA).
    1. Estimates positions for symmetric cases.

+1. Isomer Estimation and Correction Factor Calculation:
+   1. Calls estimateIsomer to estimate the relative abundance of different isomers of the lipid.
+   1. Calls updateCorrectionFactor to calculate and apply correction factors.
+   1. For lipids with multiple fatty acid components, calls updateCorrectionFactorsWithPosition, estimate2ndPosition, and estimate3rdPosition to refine the correction factors and estimate the positions of the fatty acids within the lipid molecule (SN1, SN2).
+   1. For symmetric lipids, sets the relative FAI and position information directly.

 1. Returns Estimated Samples:
     1. Returns the estSampleTreeMap containing the generated estimated samples.